fireship-io/fireship.io/content/lessons/the-ultimate-beginners-guide-to-firebase/index.md

 ## 3. Cloud Firestore Database

 The foundation of a Firebase app is the database.
-You can read a document in the database by (1) making a reference to it and (2) calling `onSnaphot()`.
+You can read a document in the database by (1) making a reference to it and (2) calling `onSnapshot()`.
 This will not only read it, but also subscribe to realtime updates - an amazingly powerful feature if your app provides realtime feedback to users.

 {{< figure src="img/basics-firestore.png" caption="Firestore collection of products" >}}